MikaelTornwall/timetracker/documentation/documentation.md

 _/auth/login/_
 - Log in to the tool

+_/courses/_
+- View all the courses

+_/mycourses/_
+- View all the courses the student is registered for

 _/:courseId/logs/_
 - Track progress on a specific course or project
 - View all the logs and increase the duration of a log